 How Do I Get Started?

-Please contact our Adoptions and Foster Coordinator, Kristen McCann, to inquire about becoming a foster care volunteer.
-Contact information is below.
+Please contact our Adoptions and Foster Manager, Kristen McCann, to inquire about becoming a foster care volunteer.
 If you know you would already like to be involved, please fill out a FOSTER APPLICATION FORM and fax it to (517) 626-2560, scan and email it to

 ||If you are interested in potentially becoming a Foster Care home for animals or have any questions regarding our Foster Care Program, please contact: